How to Grow Peas

 Harvest on your peas starts 60 to 70 days after germination.
 They are ready to harvest when the pods are full and the outline of the peas is clear.
 Don’t pull the pods away from the vine.
 This could break the vines.
 Instead, use two hands, one to hold the vine and the other to pull on the pod.
 Or better yet, using pruners, gently cut the pods from the vines.

 After harvest, the sugar in peas turns to starch, affecting the flavor so you need to either use them or preserve them within a few hours of picking.
-Most people preserve peas by canning or freezing them.
+Most people preserve peas by canning them.
+They can also be blanched and then frozen.
+Peas can be frozen for up to 6 months.

 Questions & Answers